Updated for Season 8

 - Golem – Bone sacrifice provides us with increased attack speed.

-To unlock Aspects in the Codex of Power, you must complete the corresponding Dungeon where the specific Aspect drops.
+To unlock Aspects in the Codex of Power, you must complete the corresponding Dungeon where the specific Aspect drops or find it naturally.
 Visit the Occultist to imprint this Aspect onto an item.
 Aspects from the Codex of Power can be used often on weapons.

 There is really only one Legendary Aspect that is truly powerful and worth mentioning for this build, which is the Blood-bathed Aspect , unlocked by completing the Hoarfrost Demise dungeon in Act 1, Fractured Peaks.